Monday, 28 August 2017

 I went for option 2, because cutting Perspex usually ends with me breaking it.

 The bar needs to be a snug fit.
-Where the bar hits the Centre Frame, I notched
+Where the bar hits the Centre Frame, I notched out about three quarters of it.

-With the Idler in its correct position the length of my belt left a gap of
+With the Idler in its correct position the length of my belt left a gap of about 40mm.

-Next slacken the screws on the Idler mounts as far as they go without them
+Next slacken the screws on the Idler mounts as far as they go without them coming off the nuts.

-Belt Link.
-Inside the Bed Timing Belt Link Clamps I have used short pieces of
+With the Timing Belt through the Idler connect both ends to the Bed Timing Belt Link.
+Inside the Bed Timing Belt Link Clamps I have used short pieces of Timing Belt to grip the Bed Timing Belt.

 Also notice that thickness of the link is different at each end.